loonsthemoons/YetAnotherKeystrokesOverlay/README.md

 - **Command-Based Customization**
   Use the `/yako` command to manage layouts, toggle features, switch lettering and adjust sound settings.

+- **Keypress Counter**
+  Ever wonder how many times you pressed a specific button?
+With this feature you would have an answer!

 ---

 ## Controls